veganmosfet/Solar_Cybersecurity_Requirements/README.md

 1. CPU and DSP implemented in the devices shall implement secure boot.
 2. For devices with internal flash, a separate bootloader shall be used to implement secure boot.
 3. For devices without internal flash, CPU / DSP vendor's secure boot mechanisms shall be used.
-4. Secure boot shall be based on assymmetric cryptography.
-Integrity of the code shall be cheked **before** it runs on the CPUs/DSPs.
+4. Secure boot shall be based on asymmetric cryptography.
+Integrity of the code shall be checked **before** it runs on the CPUs/DSPs.

 ### Secure Debugging